cartesi/openapi-interfaces/README.md

 ## License

-The grpc-interfaces repository and all contributions are licensed under [APACHE 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The openapi-interfaces repository and all contributions are licensed under [APACHE 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Please review our [LICENSE](LICENSE) file.